avarant/blog/src/content/blog/using-cursor-effectively.md

 ## 5. Context

 Context management is key for effective AI-assisted development.
 One difference between vibe coding and effective AI assisted software development is how much context you provide the AI assistant.
-The vibe coder passes the entire repo or expects the AI to figure it out using built-in tools, whereas a software engineer can carefuly choose what files to put into context for optimal results.
+The vibe coder passes the entire repo or expects the AI to figure it out using built-in tools, whereas a software engineer can carefully choose what files to put into context for optimal results.

 **Best practices for context management:**